azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 ## Google and StackOverFlow

-One of the main aspects of a coding bootcamp is to teach students to be independent.
-As a student you should take advantage of your instructor’s knowledge but at the same time you should work towards becoming independent.
+One of the main skills of becoming a developer is to be independent.
 Information is now readily available at your finger tips.
 Every coding question you have has already been answered and just waiting to be discovered.
 You no longer have to drive to a local library and search through magazines and books for a solution.
 You can simply go to Google and type in your question and voila!

 Apart from searching for your answer on a search engine, you should also be comfortable with asking for help.
 There is nothing wrong with asking for help when you need it.
 There are several different forums where you can post your programming questions.